Dimer models and the special McKay correspondence: Introduction

 \section{Introduction}

+Dimer models are introduced in 1960s as statistical mechanical models which include the two-dimensional Ising model as a special case.
+See e.g. \cite{Baxter_ESMSM, Kenyon_IDM} and references therein for more on this aspect of dimer models.
+In this paper, a {\em dimer model} is a bicolored graph on a real 2-torus giving a polygon division of the torus.
+A fundamental object associated with a dimer model from statistical mechanical point of view is its {\em characteristic polynomial}.
+It is a Laurent polynomial in two variables defined in purely combinatorial way in terms of {\em perfect matchings}.
+The Newton polygon of the characteristic polynomial is called the {\em characteristic polygon}.

-Dimer models are introduced by string theorists (see e.g. \cite{Franco-Hanany-Martelli-Sparks-Vegh-Wecht_GTTGBT, Franco-Hanany-Vegh-Wecht-Kennaway_BDQGT, Franco-Vegh_MSGTDM, Hanany-Herzog-Vegh_BTEC, Hanany-Kennaway_DMTD, Hanany-Vegh}) to study supersymmetric quiver gauge theories in four dimensions.
-A dimer model is a bicolored graph on a 2-torus encoding the information of a quiver with relations.
-If a dimer model is non-degenerate, then the moduli space $\scM_{\theta}$ of stable representations of the quiver with dimension vector $(1, \dots, 1)$ with respect to a generic stability parameter $\theta$ in the sense of King \cite{King} is a smooth toric Calabi-Yau 3-fold \cite{Ishii-Ueda_08}.
-The convex hull of one-dimensional cones of the fan describing this toric manifold is a lattice polygon described in purely combinatorial way using perfect matchings.
-Although the structure of the fan is not determined by this lattice polygon, any fan structure gives an equivalent derived categories of coherent sheaves \cite{Bondal-Orlov_semiorthogonal, Bridgeland_FDC}.
+More recently, string theorists has discovered that dimer models encode the information of quivers with relations, and used them to study supersymmetric quiver gauge theories in four dimensions (see e.g. \cite{Kennaway_BT} and references therein).
+If a dimer model is {\em non-degenerate}, then the moduli space $\scM_{\theta}$ of stable representations of the corresponding quiver with dimension vector $(1, \dots, 1)$ with respect to a generic stability parameter $\theta$ in the sense of King \cite{King} is a smooth toric Calabi-Yau 3-fold \cite{Ishii-Ueda_08}.
+Here, a stability parameter is {\em generic} if any semi-stable objects are stable.
+The Calabi-Yau property of $\scM_\theta$ implies that the convex hull $\Delta$ of the set of primitive generators of one-dimensional cones of the fan describing $\scM_\theta$ as a toric manifold is a lattice polygon (i.e. they all lie on a hyperplane).
+Moreover, this lattice polygon is known to coincide with the characteristic polygon of the dimer model \cite{Franco-Vegh_MSGTDM, Ishii-Ueda_08}.
+Although the structure of the fan is not determined by this lattice polygon, any fan structures give equivalent derived categories of coherent sheaves \cite{Bondal-Orlov_semiorthogonal, Bridgeland_FDC}.

-In this paper, we study the behavior of the dimer model under the operation of removing a vertex from the lattice polygon and taking the convex hull of the rest.
-This generalizes the work of Gulotta \cite{Gulotta} where he studies the operation of removing a triangle from the lattice polygon, and the special McKay correspondence plays an essential role in this generalization.
-The main result in this paper is the following:

-\begin{theorem} For any lattice polygon, there is a dimer model such that the derived category $D^b \module \bC \Gamma$ of finitely-generated modules over the path algebra of the resulting quiver $\Gamma$ with relations is equivalent to the derived category of coherent sheaves on a toric Calabi-Yau 3-fold determined by the lattice polygon. \end{theorem}

-The idea for the proof is to show that the derived equivalence after the removal of a vertex is equivalent to that before the removal.
-This allows us to to construct a dimer model for any lattice polygon starting from that for a sufficiently large triangle by successively removing vertices.